mtumilowicz/rust-rocket-workshop/README.txt

         * Any character may occur within a raw string without being escaped, including double quotes; in fact, no escape sequences like \" are recognized.
 1. async
 1. mutability
     * let mut numbers = Vec::new();
     Even though vectors are designed to be grown and shrunk dynamically, we must still mark the variable mut for Rust to let us push numbers onto the end of it.
+1. debug vs Display
+    * The #[derive(Debug)] attribute tells the compiler to generate some extra code that allows us to format the Arguments struct with {:?} in println!.
+1. collections
+    * A Vec<T> consists of three values: a pointer to the heap-allocated buffer for the ele‐ ments, which is created and owned by the Vec<T>; the number of elements that buffer has the capacity to store; and the number it actually contains now (in other words, its length).
+        * When the buffer has reached its capacity, adding another element to the vec‐ tor entails allocating a larger buffer, copying the present contents into it, updating the vector’s pointer and capacity to describe the new buffer, and finally freeing the old one.
+        * popping a value from a Vec<T> returns an Option<T>: None if the vector was already empty, or Some(v) if its last element had been v:
+    * Slices
+        * A slice, written [T] without specifying the length, is a region of an array or vector.
+        * A reference to a slice is a fat pointer: a two-word value comprising a pointer to the slice’s first element, and the number of elements in the slice.
+        * a reference
+          to a slice is a non-owning pointer to a range of consecutive values in memory.
+        * fn print(n: &[f64]) { // you can apply it to either a vector or an array, print(&a); // works on arrays
+            print(&v); // works on vectors
+        * shown.
+In fact, many methods you might think of as belonging to vectors or arrays are methods defined on slices: for example, the sort and reverse methods, which sort or reverse a sequence of elements in place, are actually methods on the slice type [T].
+    * HashMap
+        * for (artist, works) in table
+        * In particular, HashMap is not Copy—it can’t be, since it owns a dynamically allocated table.
+        * Iterating over a
+          shared reference to a HashMap is defined to produce shared references to each entry’s key and value: artist has changed from a String to a &String, and works from a Vec<String> to a &Vec<String>.